redis-developer/rediner/docs/application.md

 toc: false
 ---

-The demo application is a flask-based application that you can run directly.
+The demo application is build with [Flask](https://flask.palletsprojects.com/en/1.1.x/) and you run it directly.
 All it needs is the connection parameters for the Redis database.

 1. Start the web application: